thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 * :sparkles: Generate an empty mapping file (new)
 * :sparkles: Share and tag content when importing (new)

+!!! warning "TML is complex and this tool is new."

+    The scriptability tool has been tested in a number of complex scenarios.
+But TML export and import is complex with a variety of different scenarios.
+It is anticipated that some scenarios have not been tested for and won't work.
+Please provide feedback on errors and unsupported scenarios by entering a [new issue][gh-issue].

 !!! warning "Limitations"

     * Connections and tables cannot be imported
     * The owner of new content is the user in the config file, not the original owner
+    * Deleting columns with dependencies probably won't work and give dependency errors.

 ??? important "Planned features coming soon"